silicon-heaven/shv-doc/src/rpcmethods.md

 ## Application API

 These are methods that are required for every device to be present on its SHV path `".app"`.
-Clients do not have to implement these but their implementation is highly suggested if they are supposed to be connected to the broker for more than just a few requests.
+Clients do not have to implement these, but their implementation is highly suggested if they are supposed to be connected to the broker for more than just a few requests.